MaxiGames/MaxiGames.py/README.md

 ---

 ## License
-This bot is licensed under the GNU General Public License, version 3.
+This bot is licensed under the GNU Affero General Public License, version 3.
 Exact details are listed in LICENSE.md

 ---